stacks-network/stacks-core/integration_tests/README.md

      SUCCESS blockstack_integration_tests.scenarios.rpc_register
 ```

-Internally, the test-runner (`blockstack-test-scenario`) starts up a Bitcoin node locally in `-regtest` mode, giving the test its own private testnet
-blockchain.
-It mines some blocks with Bitcoin, fills some test-specified addresses with an initial balance (those specified in the
-test module's `wallets` global variable), and sets up a temporary configuration
-directory tree in `/tmp/blockstack-run-scenario.blockstack_integration_tests.scenarios.rpc_register/`.

-Once Bitcoin is ready, the
-test-runner starts up Blockstack Core and has it crawl the local Bitcoin blockchain.
-It then runs the test's `scenario()` method, which
-feeds it a string of Blockstack CLI commands at the desired block heights.
-Once the `scenario()` method finishes, the test runner
-calls the `check()` method to verify that the test generated the right state.
-If this passes, the test-runner verifies the
-Blockstack node's database integrity, performs automated SNV tests, and checks that the Atlas network crawled the right zonefiles.

 ## Interactive Testing

-By default, tests run in an automated fashion.
-However, you can make the test idle after its checks finish (i.e. after `check()`
-returns).
-This leaves you with a running Bitcoin node and a running Blockstack Core node that you can interact with via the Blockstack CLI, as if it
-were a production system.
-The idea here is to use the test to pre-populate the blockchain and Blockstack Core node with
-the state you want (i.e. particular names and namespaces, particular addresses with the balances you want, etc.), and then experiment
-manually from there.

-To start a test in interactive mode, pass the `--interactive` switch with your desired block time (in seconds).
-For example, this
-command will run the test, and make both Bitcoin and Blockstack Core advance by one block every 10 seconds once the test logic
-finishes:

 This example will set up an interactive regtest node that you can connect to via Blockstack Browser